tmtsoftware/esw-ts/docs/src/main/common/getting-started.md

 export const config = { locationUrl: 'https://locationService.tmt.org' }
 ```

+Note:

-Note: Without this file, Application won't be able to communicate to tmt backend service's.
+1. Without this file, Application won't be able to communicate to tmt backend service's.
+2. Folder name of the application which is getting copied at the static server should have exactly same name as it is in the AppConfig.js's applicationName field. (g8 template by default takes care of this, only if you wish to change your application name, Make a note of this configuration).